 Hide & Seek Trail

 Learn about Species at Risk as you follow along the Hide and Seek Trail and view our larger than life wooden carvings.
 The Hide and Seek Trail is located along the blue Crawford Lake Trail as you head toward the lake.Learn More

 Visit the reconstructed 15th century Iroquoian village, and explore local history.
-From 1973 to 1987, excavations uncovered 11 longhouses on the site and various artefacts from day-to-day lives of the pre-contact First Nations groups.
-Three of these longhouses have been reconstructed on the exact footprints of the archaeological findings.
-Peaceful flute music plays softly while you wander around the village and delve deeper into the history and culture of these original settlers.
-Learn about their daily lives through Interpretive programs, including simulated digs and presentations on life in the 15th century.
-The state-of-the-art Deer Clan Longhouse recently opened in 2014, and features seasonal contemporary art exhibits from local First Nations artists.
+From 1973 to 1987, excavations uncovered 11 longhouses on the site and over 10 000 artefacts from day-to-day lives of the Iroquoian people who once lived in the village.
+Three of the longhouses have been reconstructed based on the archaeological findings.
+Wander around the village and learn about what daily life was like over 600 years ago through Interpretive programs, including simulated digs and fire starting demonstrations.
+The state-of-the-art Deer Clan Longhouse features seasonal exhibits that explore contemporary Indigenous art and culture.

 The heart of the park is the eponymous meromictic lake: Crawford Lake.
 Do you know what makes this lake a rarity?
 The lake is deeper than its surface area, so the lowest levels of water are very rarely disturbed, and little oxygen reaches the lowest levels.
 It’s the unique qualities of a meromictic lake that led to an exciting discovery—where science unveiled local history.
 Researchers and scientists found ancient corn pollen deep in the sediment of the lake.
 The presence of corn meant settlements, and thus this began the research, which concluded, that First Nations groups settled in this area over six hundred years ago.
 Today, enjoy a stroll around the lake on the boardwalk and contemplate how science and natural history brought us to the park we have today.